SartMa/PyLaguGame/README.md

 - **Healthbar Class:** Manages health bars for players and enemies.
 - **Level Class:** Represents the game level; a new instance is created upon player loss, effectively resetting the level.

-## Conclusion
-Enjoy your adventurous journey in "In Search of a Lost Artifact"!
-Thank you for playing and celebrating our 1st anniversary with us.
-Here's to many more gaming experiences!

-**Happy 1st Anniversary! 🎉**